Is oatmeal good for upset stomach? Before answering this question, we should understand an upset stomach and what remedy is needed for that.

 5.2.
 Simple Overnight Oats

 Are you someone who doesn’t like to cook?
 No worries!
 Just soak your raw oats overnight in milk.
 Or you can soak them in water if you are lactose-intolerant.
 Keep the container in your fridge.
-Take it out and add your favorite fruits like banana, strawberry, or blueberry.
+Take it out and add your favourite fruits like banana, strawberry, or blueberry.
 You can add a tablespoon of honey or vanilla extract for sweetness.
 Enjoy!

 5.3.
 Salads